 Believe it or not, there are scholarships and grants for pre-med students to study abroad, and surely your academic prowess will impress the financial powers that be.
-And being more financially secure while you’re abroad means less worries and more fun.
-Here are some scholarships that we stumbled on:
+Being more financially secure while you’re abroad means fewer worries and more fun.

 So why go abroad when you can be filling your head with knowledge at home?
-Let’s take a look at the top four reasons why you should reconsider the opportunities awaiting overseas:
+Let’s take a look at the top five benefits of studying abroad as a pre-med student:

 Medical schools have a long list of science prerequisites for potential applicants.
-That along with whatever it is you need to take to fulfill your biology degree at your college means you spend a lot of time focused on one or two subject matters.
+That on top of your degree courseload means you spend a lot of time focusing on one or two subject matters.

 It's tough not to get burnt out after four years of intense study -- not to mention while you're looking toward another four years of med school soon after.
 If you're starting to feel drained, maybe you need something to get your jazzed about school again, like, for example, study abroad!

-By switching up not only courses but the environment, you can get excited about academia again.
-Think about it, by learning about international healthcare and putting it into action as a study abroad student in Ghana, you're reminded of why you chose pre-med in the first place, completed your courses in a different environment, and will come back to school the next semester feeling rejuvenated.
+By switching up your courses, environment, and shifting focus on application, you can get excited about academia again.
+Think about it, by learning about international healthcare and putting it into action as a study abroad student in Ghana, you're reminded of why you chose pre-med in the first place.
+This is an opportunity to put all this work in perspective and come back next semester feeling rejuvenated.

-C'mon, you're a pre-med student, you know how important change of environment can be for your mental health and sanity!
+You're a pre-med student.
+You know how significant a change of environment can be for your mental health and sanity!